OpenSpace Vision Engine automates turning images into reality capture

-Computer vision is how computers interpret and understand digital images and videos.
-It’s commonly used across industries including industrial automation, medical imaging, robotics, self-driving cars and security cameras, to name a few.
-The Vision Engine relies on computer vision to automatically align images into a single integrated scene, recognize and label key features, and map them to floor plans.
-These features can then be tracked across images and space to provide a much richer understanding of the captured environment.
+Computer vision is a field of AI that trains computers to interpret and understand digital images and videos.
+It’s used in self-driving cars, industrial automation, and robotics, to name a few.
+OpenSpace’s Vision Engine relies on computer vision to automatically align images into a single integrated scene, recognize and label key features, and map them to floor plans, for a rich, visual understanding of the captured environment.

-3D reconstruction is the process of recreating 3D objects or spaces from 2D images.
-3D reconstruction is used in medicine, survey, robotics and mining.
-The Vision Engine uses 3D reconstruction to locate features in space and recreate 3D environments.
-Features in two images are compared, and then an estimate of camera position is computed that best aligns those features.
-As this process is repeated thousands of times across a full OpenSpace 360 video capture, a 3D point cloud is created.
-The point cloud provides a direct way to tie a feature in an image to a 3D location in space.
+Our Vision Engine uses 3D reconstruction to locate features in space and recreate 3D environments.
+It compares features in two images, then computes an estimate of camera position that best aligns those features.
+This process is repeated thousands of times across a full OpenSpace 360° video capture, creating a 3D point cloud.
+The point cloud ties a feature in an image to a 3D location in space.

-Machine learning is how computers find patterns and solutions without specific instructions.
 Machine learning algorithms create a mathematical model based on training data to predict future results without being explicitly programmed to perform the task.
-The Vision Engine uses each capture and walk track as a training dataset.
-Every time you walk the site, the Vision Engine learns a bit more about the 3D environment you are in and can align and map the images faster and more accurately.
+Our Vision Engine uses each capture and walk track as a training dataset.
+Every time you walk the site, the Vision Engine learns a bit more about the 3D environment you’re in, aligning and mapping images faster and more accurately.

 Simultaneous Location and Mapping (SLAM) is a technique to construct a map of an unknown environment while simultaneously moving through it.
 SLAM is one of the core algorithms used for self-driving car navigation.
-Images or scans are continuously captured as the sensor moves through the local environment and algorithms align sequential data to estimate position and path.
-OpenSpace uses image-based SLAM to estimate the path of the walker on a floor plan.
-Subsequent captures are then fed into a machine learning system that refines the estimate and increases accuracy with every walk.
+OpenSpace uses image-based SLAM to estimate the path of the walker on a floor plan, with algorithms constantly aligning sequential data to estimate position and path.

-Semantic segmentation is the process of grouping pixels together into logical chunks.
-These chunks can be purely feature based—for example, all the pixels of a yellow shirt would form one chunk, while the pixels of a red scarf would form another.
-Or the chunks can be associated with predefined classes and given a label.
+Semantic segmentation is the process of grouping pixels together into logical chunks—classifying pixels of a yellow shirt separately from pixels of a red scarf, for example.
 OpenSpace is using semantic segmentation to develop a series of construction-specific classes and classifiers to transform raw images into logical segments that can be tracked and counted.

-Once images have been processed, aligned, located and segmented, they can be analyzed to deliver progress tracking.
+Once images have been processed, aligned, located, and segmented, they can be analyzed to deliver progress tracking.
 Items located using object detection or classified using semantic segmentation can be located in 3D space using the point cloud and tracked over time.
-The result is a quantitative map of project activity that can be used to verify work in place, maintain trade coordination and benchmark productivity.
+The result is a quantitative map of project activity that OpenSpace uses to verify work in place, maintain trade coordination, and benchmark productivity.

 Big data visualization is the practice of rendering visual representations of large, complex datasets, making them easier to digest and understand.
 OpenSpace has a long history developing innovative visualizations, starting with this TED Talk where an MIT researcher describes how he recorded 90,000 hours of home video to understand how and when his infant son learned new words.
 It highlights the work of our founders, who were his students at the time.